ordermentum/docs/source/includes/_inventory_service.md

 > The above command returns JSON structured the same a GET request

-This endpoint updates a specific webhook
+This endpoint updates a specific inventory service

 ### HTTP Request